Charles F. Blair Jr.: Antilles Air Boats

-Brigadier General Blair became a consultant to the National Aeronautics and Space Administration in 1962.
-In 1963 he founded Antilles Air Boats, which provided transport between St Thomas and St Croix in the US Virgin Islands as well as San Juan, Puerto Rico.
-Six years later he retired from Pan Am.
+Blair started Antilles Air Boats in 1963, which provided transport between St Thomas and St Croix in the US Virgin Islands as well as San Juan, Puerto Rico.
 He slowly built Antilles Air Boats up until it operated 27 aircraft, all propeller-driven flying boats from the war years which were well suited to the short hops over water the airline specialized in.
 In 1974 Blair purchased two Sandringham flying boats from Ansett Airlines that had serviced the Sydney-to-Lord Howe Island route.
 In 1967 he also acquired the last Sikorsky VS-44 "Excambian" that Antilles operated until it was damaged in 1969.
 In 1976 the Blairs donated it to the National Naval Aviation Museum.

-He co-wrote a novel with A.J Wallis in 1956, Thunder Above, which was filmed as Beyond the Curtain.
-In 1960 he published Red Ball in the Sky, an autobiography highlighting his adventures in flight.
-It was expanded and re-published min 1952, 1957, 1969 and in 1970.